Squarespace domains overview

 Grouped domains share billing information

 If you have more than one Squarespace domain, the billing information for your domains may be grouped, meaning the payment information is linked.
-If you update the credit card information on one domain, it'll update the credit card for all grouped domains.
+If you update the payment method information on one domain, it'll update the payment method for all grouped domains.

 Are my domains grouped?

-To see if one of your domains is grouped with others:
+To determine if one of your domains is grouped with others:

 1. Open your domains dashboard.